I am worried about coming into the hospital for my appointments

 In labour, one birthing partner may be present for birth.

-There will be NO partners permitted to the antenatal or postnatal ward.
 For women having elective Caesarean, one birthing partner may be present during theatre.

 No access for visitors, friends, family or children.